swiftlang/swift-evolution/proposals/nnnn-async-await.md

 Asynchronous functions should avoid calling functions that can actually block the thread, especially if they can block it waiting for work that’s not guaranteed to be currently running.
 For example, acquiring a mutex can only block until some currently-running thread gives up the mutex; this is sometimes acceptable but must be used carefully to avoid introducing deadlocks or artificial scalability problems.
 In contrast, waiting on a condition variable can block until some arbitrary other work gets scheduled that signals the variable; this is always strongly recommended against.
 It will require ongoing library work to provide abstractions that allow programs to avoid these pitfalls.

-Between suspension points, asynchronous functions can rely on the thread not being interrupted.
-Carefully-written code could even rely on thread-local storage.

 This design currently provides no way to block the current context from interleaving code while an asynchronous function is waiting for an operation in a different context.
 This is intentional: if this were possible, it would be inherently prone to deadlock.

 ### Tasks